-From the ageing but still great Polar V800 to the more affordable M400 or the Android Wear-packing M600, Polar's current crop of GPS sport watches and fitness trackers are smarter than ever, but the watches are just the start.
+Whether you're using the Vantage V, its smaller sibling the Vantage M or something more meaty like the Grit X, Polar's current crop of GPS sport watches and fitness trackers are smarter than ever – but the watches are just the start.
 Behind the devices is Polar Flow, a hugely powerful app that holds the key to better running.

 Master the web tools that support these devices and you can unlock another level of insights to help you fine-tune your training and improve your running.

 Just like Garmin Connect, the Flow web platform offers a vast range of planning, analysis and social tools to help make training easier to manage.
 You can build a training plan, monitor your progress, see what friends have been up to and even relive recent runs.

-Here are thirteen simple things you can do harness the power of Polar Flow to become a better runner.
+Here are some simple things you can do harness the power of Polar Flow to become a better runner.

 Build a running program